Terms & Conditions

 c) Unless otherwise specified in our Engagement Letter, our Services cannot be relied upon to disclose irregularities and errors, including fraud and other illegal acts, in your affairs to any third party, unless you specifically engage us to undertake an audit or review in this regard.

 If you do not accept our amended or updated Terms you must promptly notify us to discuss any concerns.
-We reserve the right to terminate our Services without liability on reasonable prior written notice where an agreement cannot be reached.
+We reserve the right to terminate our Services without liability where an agreement cannot be reached.

 5. Your reliance on our advice